 By now, huge numbers of working class people were coming to Blackpool, rather than the previous small numbers of visiting gentry.

-Once again the transport infrastructure had to be improved to cope with demand.
-The country’s first permanent electric street tramway opened on 29 September 1885.
+Once again the transport infrastructure didn’t meet demand of the huge passenger numbers.
+And so the country’s first permanent electric street tramway opened on 29 September 1885.
 It originally ran from Cocker Street to South Shore, and of course it’s still in operation today.

 The 1890s saw a huge entertainment boom to provide for the estimated 250,000 visitors that the resort could accommodate.
 In 1889 the original Opera House was built in the Winter Gardens complex.